ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 Currently when you want to add a method to your repository in Spring Data JDBC, you need to add an @Query annotation which contains the query.
 This needs to be pure SQL instead of JPQL which is used in Spring Data JPA.
 You can compare this best with the native queries that are added to Spring Data JPA.
-Because Spring Data JDBC sits so close to the database, it is like native queries in Spring Data JPA not possible to have paging and sorting repositories.
+Because Spring Data JDBC sits so close to the database, it is, like native queries in Spring Data JPA, not possible to have paging and sorting repositories.
 These types of repositories will be added in the future.
 This is like the derived queries functionality which is also not yet implemented but will be in the future.

 When you query the application using Spring Data JDBC, instead of entities, you will receive the entire aggregate.